luiscastilho/dungeoneering/docs/README.md

 ## License

 dungeoneering is licensed under the GPLv3.
-See [LICENSE.txt](LICENSE.txt) for more details. dungeoneering also uses components from other open source projects.
+See [LICENSE](LICENSE.md) for more details. dungeoneering also uses components from other open source projects.
 Their code and license can be found at these links:

 - [Processing](https://github.com/processing/processing)
 - [ControlP5](https://github.com/sojamo/controlp5)